munificent/craftinginterpreters/book/a-map-of-the-territory.md

 </aside>

 Take a deep breath.
-We have reached the summit of the mountain and attained a bird's-eye view of the user's program.
-We can see all you could hope to know about it without actually running it.
-All this knowledge we gained through analysis needs to be stored somewhere.
+We have attained the summit of the mountain and a bird's-eye view of the user's program.
+All this semantic insight that is visible to us from analysis needs to be stored somewhere.
 There are a variety of places we can squirrel it away: